 Small emboli may have no acute physiologic effects and may begin to lyse immediately and resolve within hours or days.
-Larger emboli can cause a reflex increase in ventilation (tachypnea), hypoxemia due to ventilation/perfusion (V/Q) mismatch, and low mixed venous oxygen content as a result of low cardiac output, atelectasis due to alveolar hypocapnia and abnormalities in surfactant, and an increase in pulmonary vascular resistance caused by mechanical obstruction and vasoconstriction resulting in tachycardia and hypotension.
+Larger emboli can cause a reflex increase in ventilation (tachypnea), hypoxemia due to ventilation/perfusion (V/Q) mismatch and low mixed venous oxygen content as a result of low cardiac output, atelectasis due to alveolar hypocapnia and abnormalities in surfactant, and an increase in pulmonary vascular resistance caused by mechanical obstruction and vasoconstriction resulting in tachycardia and hypotension.
 Endogenous lysis reduces most emboli, even those of moderate size, and physiologic alterations decrease over hours or days.
 Some emboli resist lysis and may organize and persist and sometimes cause chronic pulmonary hypertension.

-PE may be designated according to the physiologic effects as
+Pulmonary emboli may be classified according to the physiologic effects as

-Small: Absence of right ventricular impairment and absence of hypotension (and by European Society of Cardiology, sPESI score = 0)
+Low risk: Absence of right ventricular impairment and absence of hypotension (and by European Society of Cardiology, sPESI score = 0)

-Saddle PE describes a pulmonary embolus that lodges in the bifurcation of the main pulmonary artery and into the right and left pulmonary arteries; saddle emboli are usually, but not always, intermediate or high-risk.
+Saddle pulmonary embolism describes a pulmonary embolus that lodges in the bifurcation of the main pulmonary artery and into the right and left pulmonary arteries; saddle emboli are usually, but not always, intermediate or high-risk.
 A saddle configuration does not dictate a specific therapeutic approach.
 Although saddle emboli are often large and cause complete obstruction, they may be a relatively thin, nonobstructive embolus.

-In 3 to 4% of cases, chronic residual obstruction leads to pulmonary hypertension Pulmonary Hypertension Pulmonary hypertension is increased pressure in the pulmonary circulation.
+In 1 to 3% of cases, chronic residual obstruction leads to pulmonary hypertension Pulmonary Hypertension Pulmonary hypertension is increased pressure in the pulmonary circulation.
 It has many secondary causes; some cases are idiopathic.
 In pulmonary hypertension, pulmonary vessels may become constricted... read more (chronic thromboembolic pulmonary hypertension) that evolves over months to years and can result in chronic right heart failure.

-When large emboli occlude major pulmonary arteries, or when many small emboli occlude > 50% of the more distal vessels, RV pressure increases, which may lead to acute RV failure RV failure Heart failure (HF) is a syndrome of ventricular dysfunction.
+When a large embolus acutely occlude major pulmonary arteries or when many smaller emboli combine to occlude > 50% of the more distal vessels, RV pressure increases, which may lead to acute RV failure RV failure Heart failure (HF) is a syndrome of ventricular dysfunction.
 Left ventricular (LV) failure causes shortness of breath and fatigue, and right ventricular (RV) failure causes peripheral and abdominal... read more , shock, or sudden death.
 The risk of death depends on the degree and rate of rise of right-sided pressures and on the patient’s underlying cardiopulmonary status.
 Patients with preexisting cardiopulmonary disease are at higher risk of death, but young and/or otherwise healthy patients may survive a PE that occludes > 50% of the pulmonary bed.

-Pulmonary infarction (interruption of pulmonary artery blood flow leading to necrosis of lung tissue , sometimes represented by a pleural-based [peripherally located], often wedge-shaped, pattern on chest x-ray [Hampton hump] or other imaging modalities) occurs in < 10% of patients diagnosed with PE.
+Pulmonary infarction (interruption of pulmonary artery blood flow leading to ischemia of lung tissue , sometimes represented by a pleural-based [peripherally located], often wedge-shaped, pattern on chest x-ray [Hampton hump] or other imaging modalities) occurs in < 10% of patients diagnosed with PE.
 This low rate has been attributed to the dual blood supply to the lung (ie, bronchial and pulmonary).
 Generally, pulmonary infarction is due to smaller emboli that become lodged in more distal pulmonary arteries and is nearly always completely reversible; pulmonary infarction is recognized early, using sensitive radiographic criteria, often before necrosis occurs.

 Many pulmonary emboli are small, physiologically insignificant, and asymptomatic.
 Even when present, symptoms are nonspecific and vary in frequency and intensity, depending on the extent of pulmonary vascular occlusion and preexisting cardiopulmonary function.